 Guide us to prayers that are generous, that are gifts, that are life-giving, that are humble and aware.

-Lord, the world is more magical and mysterious than we can imagine, so we limit ourselves to our field of vision.
+The world is more magical and mysterious than we can imagine, so we limit ourselves to our field of vision.

 Enlarge our imaginations, roll back the limits to enable us to pray effectively.